- Why collect review data?

-- Your school’s reviews may be found in the “Reviews” tab on your left navigation bar
+- Your institution’s reviews may be found in the “Reviews” tab on your left navigation bar

 - Can staff receive alerts when reviews are flagged?

-- We do not currently have this functionality, but will circle back with our plans in this regard.
+- We do not currently have this functionality, but will provide updates with our plans in this regard.

-- For multi-office campuses, can we get the ability to filter by schools?
+- For multi-office campuses, can we get the ability to filter by institutions?

-- We do not currently have this functionality, but will circle back with our plans in this regard.
+- We do not currently have this functionality, but will provide updates with our plans in this regard.